-Today’s headlines were written by Mike Glab and Lauren Glapa
+Today’s headlines were written by Cathi Norton, David Murphy,

-Along with Joe Crawford for CATSweek, in partnership with Community Access Television Services
+Along with Joe Crawford for CATSweek, a partnership with Community Access Television Services.

 Executive Producer is Alycin Bektesh